 8.10.
-Reports and Recommendations
+Reports and recommendations

-Before the viva, the internal and external examiners must each complete, independently, a preliminary Report Form giving their initial assessment of the thesis.
-These reports should be submitted to the Registry Research Team.
+Before the viva, the internal and external examiners must each complete, independently, a Preliminary Report Form giving their initial assessment of the thesis.
+These reports must be submitted to the Postgraduate Research Education Team at least one week prior to the viva who will then arrange for the exchange of the reports.

-Following the viva, the examiners must complete a Joint Report Form, which records the outcome of the examination, including the formal recommendation.
-The examiners may recommend one of the following examination outcomes on academic grounds::
+Following the viva, the examiners must complete a Joint Report Form, which records the outcome of the examination.